Pensions

-When you retire in Ireland, one of the most important decisions you’ll face is how to access your pension—starting with the tax-free lump sum, followed by your choice of retirement income strategy.
+When you retire in Ireland, one of the most important decisions you’ll face is how to access your pension—starting with the tax-free lump sum, followed by your choice of an approved retirement fund (ARF) or Annuity.

 What happens to the rest of my Pension?